maliesa96/apollo/README.md

 * viewing real-time responses in a bar graph/pie chart
 * exporting and downloading the results in CSV format

+## Usage

+Make sure you have redis installed via docker, then run:
+`docker run -p 6379:6379 -d redis:2.8`

+This starts the redis server.
+We then use daphne to listen for both HTTP and Websocket requests on 0.0.0.0:8001.

+`daphne -p 8001 -b 0.0.0.0 apollo.asgi:application`

 TODO:
 * Add login functionality
 * implement the private and anonymous poll options